kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 >**NOTE:** You must create a Secret in every Namespace where you provision the GCP Broker Provider class.

-In the Service Catalog view, click **Google Cloud Platform Service Broker Provider**.
-Provisioning of this class adds GCP Service Broker classes to the Service Catalog in a given Namespace.

 The service account key is used to generate service account keys used by brokers installed in different Namespaces.
 The generated service account key has a **roles/servicebroker.operator** role and is